smugcloud/cerebro/README.md

 ## Current features:

-  * Test a network connection to a remote host, via UDP.
+  * Test a network connection to a remote host, via UDP or TCP.